-NLC-RISC is the National League of Cities Risk Information Sharing Consortium, a membership association of municipal league intergovernmental risk-sharing pools in thirty-four states, British Columbia and Alberta Canada.
+NLC-RISC is the National League of Cities Risk Information Sharing Consortium, a membership association of municipal league intergovernmental risk-sharing pools in thirty-four states and British Columbia Canada.
 The mission of NLC-RISC is to facilitate information sharing between pools, provide staff and trustee training on pooling operations and risk management issues, and develop programs and information that support effective and efficient pool operations and member service delivery.

 NLC-RISC member pools offer property, liability, workers' compensation, unemployment, and/or employee benefit programs to their combined 16,000+ member cities, towns, counties and other local government entities.

 A new Drones Issue Analysis white paper - Drones by Local Government Entities & Schools: Thoughts for Public Entity Pools (July 2015) - is now available.
 The public sector is actively engaged in conversation about the use and regulation of, and associated risks related to, drones.
 As such, this paper was developed at the request of the NLC-RISC Drone Issue Group and in conjunction with the Association of Governmental Risk Pools (AGRiP).
 The paper looks at the implications of drone use by local governments, schools, and other public entities.
 The document will be updated as new information becomes available.

 An additional resource for members is a presentation on Drone Use & Local Government: Underwriting & Risk Management Implications, presented by NLC-RISC and AGRiP at the AGRiP Fall Educational Forum.
 This presentation expands on the Drones Issue Analysis white paper.